amsievert/dndnotes/mdFiles/The Return of Ileus/Session 34.md

 The Alystris have 3 warships (1 with 4 cannons instead of 2 mangonels) and 10 Keelboats (Fishing boats).
 The Roccs have 8 warships (4 with 4 cannons instead of 2 mangonels) and 30 Keelboats.
 All of the Rocc warships have the Defiant Sails upgrade (All ranged attacks against the ships and crew are at disadvantage).

 Steward's Council Members:
-Mayor: Reev Rocc
+Mayor: Reev Rocc (Warlord)
-Arena Champion: Meridan Rocc
+Arena Champion: Meridan Rocc (Gladiator)
-Watch Captain: Sable Rocc
+Watch Captain: Sable Rocc (Blackguard)
-Fishing Guild: Siobhan Rocc
+Fishing Guild: Siobhan Rocc (Martial Arts Adept)
-Ship Guild: Robert Rocc
+Ship Guild: Robert Rocc (Transmutation Wizard)

-The Convoy:
-During the very early morning of the 10th of Otun, 4 Cultists of Artanor and Jess Rocc travel to the Nightstalker HQ to renew the powers of the Nightstalkers.
-They travel surrounded by 4 Nightstalkers.
-Jess Rocc is also concentrating on Circle of Power the whole time.

-Jess Rocc:
-Jess Rocc has the [Cult Leader](https://www.5esrd.com/database/creature/cult-leader-3pp/) stat block.
-He is a 9th level spellcaster and has the following spells prepared:
-Level 1 (4): Bane, Inflict Wounds, Shield of Faith, Healing Word, Faerie Fire, Sleep Level 2 (3): Hold Person, Silence, Spiritual Weapon, Moonbeam, See Invisibility Level 3 (3): Revivify, Spirit Guardians, Dispel Magic, Aura of Vitality, Tiny Hut Level 4 (3): Banishment, Divination, Dimension Door, Aura of Life, Greater Invisibility Level 5 (1): Mass Cure Wounds, Circle of Power, Mislead

 Knoglir, the All-Knowing:
 Deep beneath a mountain near Mount Smedr, an ancient emerald dragon named Knoglir, the All-Knowing.
 He hoards knowledge rather than treasure.
 He has been alive since before the Dissension, staying alive by mostly hiding beneath an Illusion in his mountain lair.
 However, he was friends with Epius the Archmage of Transmutation.
 Epius worked in the forge of Mount Smedr for a bit, and Knoglir became friends with him during that time.
 Knoglir learned a lot from Epius, keeping it all safe in his perfect memory.
 After the scourge, Knoglir made a deal with Uvira to keep an eye on Epius's forge.
 In his free time, Knoglir also began collecting knowledge on everything about the Dissension that he had not learned from Epius, this included information on the locations of the Relics of Dissension.

 In the modern day, he knows the locations of all of the Relics or at least where the plot hook for each one is.
 He can be reasoned with by the party to get some of his knowledge.